Quitory: an app for quitting vaping, ZYN, and smoking

 My mouth feels empty without a pouch.
 What helps?

-I relapse after quitting.
+I relapsed after quitting.
 Am I back to zero?

 Not in the way it can feel.
 Quitting often takes several attempts before it sticks, so a slip is common and is better treated as information than as failure.
 Quitory does not reset your progress to zero or show you a shame screen.
 It helps you look at what triggered the slip, adjust your plan, and keep going from where you are.